-- (11) issue violation notices; - (12) issue stop work orders; - (13) initiate legal proceedings to correct violations in consultation with Winnebago County's corporation counsel; - (14) develop, amend, and utilize application forms, checklists, and other forms he or she deems appropriate to administer the development review processes contained in this chapter; - recommend amendments to this chapter and to other chapters of the general code of Winnebago County relating to land use and development; and - undertake any other activity not enumerated in this section but necessary to administer and enforce this chapter or any other section of the general code of Winnebago County as may be appropriate.
+- (10) procure a special inspection warrant in accordance with s.
+66.0119, Wis.
+Stats., if a property owner does not give the administrator permission to enter a property to verify compliance with this chapter; - (11) issue violation notices; - (12) issue stop work orders; - (13) initiate legal proceedings to correct violations in consultation with Winnebago County's corporation counsel; - (14) develop, amend, and utilize application forms, checklists, and other forms he or she deems appropriate to administer the development review processes contained in this chapter; - (15) recommend amendments to this chapter and to other chapters of the general code of Winnebago County relating to land use and development; and - (16) under take any other activity not enumerated in this section but necessary to administer and enforce this chapter or any other section of the general code of Winnebago County as may be appropriate.